Unemployment Compensation Appeals Information

 Organize the facts and circumstances relating to your appeal.
 Gather any documents you have which concern the case, since these should be taken to the hearing.

-If you need assistance because of a disability with hearing, speech, and/or vision, or for a language other than English, please contact the referee's Office responsible for the hearing, or the UC Service Center where the claim was filed.
+If you need assistance because of a disability with hearing, speech, and/or vision, or for a language other than English, please contact the referee's office responsible for the hearing.

 If there are any witnesses who have firsthand knowledge of the matter, and you wish to have them testify or bring documents to the hearing, you must notify them of the date, time, and place of the hearing and arrange for them to be present.
 If a witness can testify only as to what he/she was told by someone else, such testimony alone cannot be used in making the decision.

-If your witness refuses to appear or provide documentary evidence, you may submit a written request to the referee that subpoenas be issued to assure the requested presence at the hearing.
+If your witness refuses to appear or provide documentary evidence, you may request that the referee issue subpoenas to ensure the requested presence at the hearing.
 The referee will issue subpoenas if determined necessary.

 Attendance at the Hearing